flame-engine/flame/doc/structure.md

   Flame.images.load('enemy.png');
 ```

-The file structure would have to be:
+The file structure Flame would expect to find the files in would be:

 ```
 .